About this listing

 2. Coasters: Please use coasters or something under your drink on all furniture.
 See those rings?
 They'll never come out.
-Seriously, I've got about 20 coasters.
-Maybe I've got a coaster problem....
+Seriously, we've got about 20 coasters.
+Maybe we've got a coaster problem....

 3. Pitch-in: There are a lot of things in the house that get dirty or otherwise need to be done, where it really isn't anyone's responsibility in particular.
 This can be a dirty table after a group meal, or maybe the trash is full, or the recycling needs to go out.
 Please take a moment each day and do one thing to help out.
 If everyone pitches in, the place stays pretty awesome for everyone.

-4. Laundry: Try to move your laundry forward in the wash/dry process so that I can do the same quickly.
-If you leave things in either the wash or dryer, don't be surprised if I move it aside, I would expect the same.
+4. Laundry: Try to move your laundry forward in the wash/dry process so that the next person can do the same quickly.
+If you leave things in either the wash or dryer, don't be surprised if someone moves it aside.
 It's common courtesy to move it forward and get out of the way.

 5. Fridge space: The space in the refrigerator is limited.
 Please only buy what you need for a short time.
 Please don't stock up on bulk items or buy a month's worth of food and store it in there etc. Please keep extra beverage bottles out of the fridge and simply replenish what you use as you go.
 The same goes for the freezer.
 (Side note, no storage of food in the room please.
-I get a little peeved finding rotten food under the bed long after a guest has gone.
-It's gross and I've got plenty of kitchen space :)
+It can lead to pests :)

-7. Just generally be considerate: Will I have to move your dishes to use the sink?
-Will I need to wipe up crumbs to have a clean counter to do food prep?
+7. Just generally be considerate: Will someone have to move your dishes to use the sink?
+Will they need to wipe up crumbs to have a clean counter to do food prep?
 Did you just compress the trash in the can instead of taking it out just once?
-(See #3, I do it most of the time anyway, but help is always appreciated).
+(See #3)

-Remember that you are living with me, and I am living with you.
+Remember that you are living with others, and they are living with you.
 There isn't a daily housekeeper (you didn't think this was a hotel did you? :)) so remember that no one is picking up your towels or taking out your trash, unless they are being very, very kind.

 Hope you enjoy your stay!